 - CWU operates on a quarter system, which may be different from the high school academic calendar.
 Holidays and vacation periods are frequently different.
 Students are expected to attend classes at the university even though their high schools may not be in session.
 Careful planning must occur in order to avoid conflicts in family and school activities.

 - College courses move at a much faster pace than high school courses.
 A class that may take a semester or year at the high school will be completed in ten weeks at the university.

 - The high school is the final authority on high school graduation requirements.
 It is important to work closely with a high school counselor to insure graduation requirements will be met.
 Some schools may not allow students to participate in graduation ceremonies if their college classes are not completed by the date of graduation.
 Check with the high school for their policies.

 - Students and their families are responsible for tuition costs above 1.2 combined high school and college FTE.
-For a student taking a full load at the college (15 credits) he/she might be eligible to be in only one class in their high school.
-It is the student and family responsibility to understand these limitations and carefully plan his/her educational program.
+For a student taking a full load at the college (15 credits) they might be eligible to be in only one class in their high school.
+It is the student and family responsibility to understand these limitations and carefully plan their educational program.

 - College classes are designed for adult learners.
 Contemporary issues of our society will be actively discussed in our classrooms.
 The content of classes will not be censored for younger students.

 - The high school determines students’ eligibility to be involved in high school activities.
 Being away from the high school might mean that students are out of the loop for some things, such as activity requirements or scholarship application deadlines.

 - The program is not free.
 Tuition is covered up to 1.2 combined high school and college FTE over fall, winter, and spring quarters.
 Students must pay for mandatory college fees, books, online course fees, campus parking, gas, supplies, and other related costs.
 Students wishing to enroll in summer courses must receive permission from the Registrar’s Office and pay full tuition.